 Northern Wisconsin is a huge region that has many large forested areas containing many streams of varying character.
-Rivers such as the Wolf River, Peshtigo River, and the Bois Brule River are some of the most wild and scenic in the Midwest.
+Rivers such as the Wolf River, Peshtigo River, and the Bois Brule River are some of the wildest and scenic in the Midwest.
 Brook Trout streams are common in the north woods.
-Some are small and wooded but others are large enough to be fly fished easily.
-Brook Trout fishermen don't give away their secrets and neither will we.
+Some are small and wooded, but others are large enough to be fly fished easily.
+Brook Trout fishermen don’t give away their secrets and neither will we.
 The scenery alone is a great reason to give a Northern Wisconsin stream a try.
-Anglers looking for solitude don't need to look any farther than one of the many Northern Wisconsin streams, most of them see few fishermen, only a few are ever crowded.
+Anglers looking for solitude don’t need to look any farther than one of the many Northern Wisconsin streams, most of them see few fishermen; only a few are ever crowded.

 The streams and rivers in Northern Wisconsin vary in their character and size.
 There are freestone streams that violently tumble over bedrock and spring creeks that slowly wind their way through prairies or bogs.
-Don't overlook the spring ponds, strap on float tube, canoe or pontoon boat and find a cold, clear pond to immerse yourself in.
+Don’t overlook the spring ponds, strap on a float tube, canoe or pontoon boat and find a cold, clear pond to immerse yourself in.

 The freestone rivers are home to the best pocket water fishing in Wisconsin.
 Casting a nymph or a dry fly attractor around the boulders is often a way to catch large numbers of fish.
 The meadow streams are favored by fishermen who enjoy fishing light leaders and small flies.

 By looking at the maps in the trout regulations, you can see that there is a trout stream every where you look in fact there is more trout stream in this area then any other part of the state.
 Exploring the other streams will be well worth your time and will help you avoid any crowds that may show up on the well-known stream of the area.
 You will hit a few duds but don’t give up there are true gems waiting for you to discover.
 The hatches of Northern Wisconsin can be spectacular, particularly some of the Mayfly hatches.